ShareChat: A Dataset of Chatbot Conversations in the Wild: Data Collection

 \section{Data Collection}

-For the five differnet platfomrs, we developed systematic, platform specific data extraction pipelines to collect conversation content, metadata, and platform specific features from publicly accessible shared conversation URLs found on the Internet.
-Although we found that such URLs are often shared on social media platforms such as X, Reddit p(formerly Twitter), Reddit, and Discord, exhaustively monitoring these individual ecosystems presents significant scalability challenges.
-To tackle this, we utilized Internet archival services, specifically the Internet Archive (Wayback Machine), to search for and extract URLs matching specific patterns (e.g., \textit{``chatgpt.com/share/*''} for ChatGPT), This archival-based discovery method is a well-established strategy for aggregating public digital resources, previously employed to compile datasets for web-scale text \cite{raffel2020t5}, historical news archives \cite{hamborg2017news}, and corporate disclosure analysis \cite{boulland2024websites}.
-Then, for each platform, data collection covered a distinct time window, as summarized in Appendix~\ref{ssec:timeframe_and_link}.
+For the five different platforms, we develop systematic, platform-specific data extraction pipelines to collect conversation content, metadata, and platform-specific features from publicly accessible shared conversation URLs found on the Internet.
+Although we find that such URLs are often shared on social media platforms such as X (formerly Twitter), Reddit, and Discord, exhaustively monitoring these individual ecosystems presents significant scalability challenges.
+To tackle this, we utilize Internet archival services, specifically the Internet Archive (Wayback Machine), to search for and extract URLs matching specific patterns (e.g., \textit{``chatgpt.com/share/*''} for ChatGPT).
+This archival-based discovery method is a well-established strategy for aggregating public digital resources, previously employed to compile datasets for web-scale text \cite{raffel2020t5}, historical news archives \cite{hamborg2019automated}, and corporate disclosure analysis \cite{boulland2026}.
+For each platform, data collection covers a distinct time window, as summarized in Appendix~\ref{ssec:timeframe_and_link}.
 Beyond the snapshot reported in this paper, we are actively maintaining the collection pipeline and continuously ingesting newly shared conversations as they appear in the wild, supporting longitudinal study of platform evolution and progressive coverage of under-represented systems and new platforms as they emerge.

-For every shared conversation page, we used automated browser control with Selenium to interact with the page, retrieve the rendered HTML, and parse it into a structured JSON representation.
-The resulting records include the ordered sequence of conversation turns, user prompts, model responses, and platform specific metadata.
-When certain elements were only visible after user interaction, we scripted the corresponding actions.
+For every shared conversation page, we use an automated browser control with Selenium to interact with the page, retrieve the rendered HTML, and parse it into a structured JSON representation.
+The resulting records include the ordered sequence of conversation turns, user prompts, model responses, and platform-specific metadata.
+When certain elements are only visible after user interaction, we script the corresponding actions.
 For example, to collect the thinking content of Claude, we first locate the thinking bar element and then trigger a click on it when the content is only accessible through interaction.